What Pregnant Women Should Know About Asthma

-Proper control and treatment of your asthma and allergies, including regular visits with your doctor to evaluate and monitor your symptoms and medication, will help promote a healthy pregnancy and baby.
+Proper control and treatment of your asthma and allergies is very important during pregnancy.
+Regular visits with your doctor to evaluate and monitor your symptoms and medication will set the stage for a healthy pregnancy and baby.

-Can I Use My Asthma and Allergy Medications While I am Pregnant and Nursing?
+Can I Use Asthma and Allergy Medications While I am Pregnant and Nursing?

 Modern allergy and asthma medicine has provided numerous safe and effective treatments.
 But with pregnancy, extra precaution is needed, so treatment plans should be formulated with a medical professional or asthma specialist.
 Both the pregnant mother and the baby must be considered.
 Medications safe during pregnancy are also safe during nursing.